matthewdowney/polymarket-data-ingestor/README.md

 # Polymarket Data Ingestor

-A Rust library for Polymarket's trading data feeds and API.
+A library for streaming Polymarket's book data.

+Discovers all live markets and manages as many WebSocket connections as needed to stream book data for all of them to a single channel.
+Handles reconnects and backoff.

 ## Usage